 This is meant to be a note you would take in an educational course.
 You can take this note and write it to a file with an editor of your choice.
-The code below, however, contains this note within the start and end part of a here document60.
+The code snippet, however, contains this note within the start and end part of a $heredoc^{62}$.
 You can also copy the full code snippet, starting from cat << EOT > notes.txt, including the EOT in the last line, in your terminal to write this note from the terminal (without any editor) into notes.txt.

-M6.5 How does a here-document work?
+M6.5 How does a heredoc (here-document) work?

-The code snippet below makes sure to write lines of text into a file (that so far does not exist) called notes.txt.
+The code snippet makes sure to write lines of text into a file (that so far does not exist) called notes.txt.